-An executor is appointed to carry out the personal wishes of the testator as expressed in the Will of personalty.
-Every Will of personalty should appoint an executor whose duties will be defined in that Will.
-An executor obtains probate of the Will.
+An executor is appointed to carry out the personal wishes of the testator as expressed in the will of personalty.
+Every will of personalty should appoint an executor whose duties will be defined in that will.
+An executor obtains probate of the will.
 Generally, anyone can be an executor provided that person is of age and sound mind.
 It is advisable to check with your intended executor that they are happy to carry out the role.
 Your lawyer will generally be prepared to act as your executor.
-An executor is not required for a Will of realty.
+An executor is not required for a will of realty.

-Carey Olsen Client Services (Guernsey) Limited is our in-house executorship company which provides independent estate administration services and can be named as your executor in your Will.
+Carey Olsen Client Services (Guernsey) Limited is our in-house executorship company, which provides independent estate administration services and can be named as the executor in your will.